gallery

 These endangered shrubs prefer sunny, dry growing conditions and generally tolerant of wind. ʻOhai offers a different leaf texture to the landscape.
 The prostrate forms can be used as groundcovers, shrub forms as accent or hedges, and tree forms as accent, tall hedge or screen plants.

 Tree or tall bush forms with top heavy growth may need to be staked to prevent toppling over due to the wind, especially if grown in softer (i.e. loamy, sandy) soils.
-Too much water and fertilizer (especially with extra nitrogen) may be the culprits for this luxuriant growth and few flowers.
+Too much water and fertilizer, especially with additional nitrogen, may be the culprits for luxuriant growth and fewer flowers.
 [David Eickhoff, Native Plants Hawaiʻi]

-These shrubs do well in pots with excellent or perfect drainage and with full sun.
+Shrub and prostrate forms do well in pots with excellent or perfect drainage and with full sun.
 Allow potting mix to dry between waterings.
 Black sooty mold on trunk, twigs and leaves are indications of excessive watering.
 This needs to be corrected or it will likely lead to pests (e.g. root mealybugs, nematodes) and root rot.
-If you are one that cannot keep your hands off the water hose, this may not be a good plant for you.
+Drenchings with sea (salt) water help to alleviate some pest problems.* But quite frankly, if you are one that cannot keep your hands off the water hose, this may not be a good plant for you.

 Because ʻohai are nitrogen-fixing plants, they will not only provide a natural source of nitrogen for themselves but will enrich the soil with nitrogen benefiting other plants growing around them as well.